NLM-OCCS/nlmfedcred/docs/trouble.md

 ## I got a RequestExpired error

-I ran `getawscreds` and it seemed to work, but now the AWS command-line says "RequestExpired".
+I ran `getawscreds` and it seemed to work, but now I see something like:

 ```
-An error occurred (RequestExpired) when calling the DescribeRegions operation: Request has expired.
+An error occurred (RequestExpired) when ...
 ```

 This means that the temporary credentials have expired.
 However, it could